ZosiaZamoyska/lunch-spot/README.md

    ```bash
    npm install
    ```
+3. Set up environment variables:
+   - Copy `.env.example` to `.env`
+   - Get a Google Maps API key from the [Google Cloud Console](https://console.cloud.google.com/)
+   - Enable the Maps JavaScript API in your Google Cloud project
+   - Add your API key to the `.env` file
-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```